 Lancaster Material Analysis

-Lancaster University spin out company Lancaster Material Analysis Ltd. (LMA), based in Lancaster, offers commercial access to material analysis services, in particular scanning probe microscopy and cross-sectional imaging and analysis.
-The end users of their services products include industrial companies and academic institutes.
-LMA’s close links with the University’s Department of Physics allows it to tap into the considerable knowledge and expertise of researchers actively engaged in the study of a wide range of materials using these techniques.
+Lancaster Material Analysis (LMA) offers commercial access to material analysis services, in particular, scanning probe microscopy and cross-sectional imaging and analysis.
+The end-users of their services products include industrial companies and academic institutes.
+LMA's close links with the Physics Department allows it to tap into the considerable knowledge and expertise of researchers actively engaged in the study of a wide range of materials using these techniques.

 Why they formed